Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence: Background and Notation

+for all disjoint subsets $\mathbf{X}$, $\mathbf{Y}$ and $\mathbf{Z}$. \end{definition} The two assumptions are also used to identify DAG-based network structure from observation directly by independence test.
+However, it is often not easy because of Markov equivalence.
+As shown in Fig.~\ref{meq}(a), there are only four structures in a Bayesian network if given any three variables $X, Y, Z$.
+If $X\upmodels Y|Z$ is detected, the three equivalent structures are all corresponding to it.
+Thus, the identified Bayesian network are often a group of DAGs conforming to the Markov equivalence.

-When to predict a variable of $\mathbf{U}$, the minimal variable set whose knowledge assisting in prediction to the target variable $X$ is important.
-Therefore, the concept of Markov blanket~\citep{pearl1988} also need to be introduced in UCN, as follows. \begin{definition}[Markov blanket] For the DAG $\mathcal{G}$ and a target variable $X$, if there is a variable set $\mathbf{M} \subset \mathbf{V}$ satisfied
+The issue of Markov equivalence can induce many problems that restrict the usage.
+Firstly, Markov blanket is not equal to the $\mathbf{Pa}_i$.
+The Markov blanket is defined as \begin{definition}[Markov blanket~\cite{PGM2009}] For a DAG $\mathcal{G}$ and a target variable $X$, if there is a variable set $\mathbf{M} \subset \mathbf{V}$ satisfied